Bowling Exercise – Everything you need to know

 Stronger Muscles

-A bowling ball weighs fourteen pounds or so; holding it, walking with it, and moving it around would strengthen your muscles and increase your physical endurance.
+A bowling ball weighs fourteen pounds; holding it, walking with it, and moving it around would strengthen your muscles and increase your physical endurance.

 Improved Circulation

-Not only does bowling improve your heart rate, but because of this physical activity, your body also circulates blood better which can lead to an overall healthier body and mind.
+Not only does bowling improve your heart rate, but because of this physical activity, your body also circulates blood better, leading to a healthier body and mind.

 Which Muscles are Activated in Bowling?